Lahdhirim/CV-Yolo-classifier-azure/README.md

-# YOLO Classification Fine-Tuning (Under Development 🚧)
+# YOLO Classification Fine-Tuning (Azure Deployment)

 This project provides a simple and reproducible pipeline for fine-tuning the **YOLO Classification (YOLO-CLS)** models on custom image classification datasets.